 We are a state-of-the-art dental assisting training center with a small class size (a maximum of 12 students per class) that provides you with a low student-to-instructor ratio and ensures a quality dental assistant education.

 Dental Assisting School Days and Hours

-Each course runs for 22 consecutive Fridays or Saturdays and is divided into two parts: classroom lecture and hands on training.
+Each course runs for 32 consecutive Fridays and Saturdays and is divided into two parts: classroom lecture and hands on training.
 In the case of a national holiday or class cancellation due to unexpected weather conditions, the course will be extended to make up the missed material.
-Open lab starts on week 11 and goes until week 20.
-Open lab is a great way to receive an accumulative of 10 additional classes, all students are strongly encouraged to attend all open labs.

 Assignments, Exams and Grading

 The course includes weekly quizzes, assignments, and a final exam.
 The assignments and weekly quizzes account for 50% of the student's grade, and the final exam accounts for the remaining 50%.
 Students must achieve a cumulative grade of 85% to pass the course and receive their Certificate of Achievement in Dental Assisting.
 If a student fails to achieve 85%, he or she may re-register for a subsequent session (provided space is available), and submit payment for any particular class needed to graduate.
 Payment of $1,350.00 must be submitted at the time of re-registration.

 Students Will Be Instructed In:

 - Work as a team with four-handed dental assisting

 - Prepare procedure trays

 - Digital X-Ray - Dexis (the most sought after digital X-ray's system.
 We will continue to teach conventional X-ray's also, and will continue until over 50% of dental offices change to a digital system)